-Two kinds of mushrooms are cooked in butter, olive oil, garlic, wine, and lemon juice, creating a flavorful pan sauce for these sauteed mushrooms!
-You’ll love this simple recipe for an easy side with any meal.
+Two kinds of whole mushrooms are cooked in butter, olive oil, garlic, wine, and lemon juice, creating a flavorful pan sauce for these Sautéed Mushrooms!
+You’ll love this simple recipe for an easy side dish with any meal.

 This is one of those recipes I wanted to title “Sauteed Mushrooms with Butter, Garlic, Wine, Lemon Sauce, and Parsley” because omg, every single ingredient is so good.
 Or better yet, call it “You have to make these mushrooms because they are so damn good.
 Praise Jesus.”
 But those are both too long.
-And not good for Google searches.
+HA.

 - The sauce is to die for.
 It’s rich from the butter, olive oil, and wine, but has a great zing from the lemon and garlic.
 Well balanced and flavorful.

 - These sautéed mushrooms are easy and quick.
 You can have this delicious dish on your plate in less than 20 minutes!

 - They go with just about everything.
 Serve these sautéed mushrooms for steak, chicken, pork, or with pasta.
 These would be perfect as a Thanksgiving side dish!

 The list of ingredients for these pan fried mushrooms is short and simple, but packs incredible flavor.

 (Scroll below to the printable recipe card for measurements and details.)

 - Mushrooms: We use a combination of whole button and cremini mushrooms for flavor and visual appeal.